Is Inheritance Taxable in California?

 You May Have to Pay Capital Gains Taxes

 Even though there is not a federal inheritance tax, the IRS will still be looking for any capital gains taxes.
 Suppose you inherited a ranch from your father that is worth over $2 million.
 You will not have to pay an inheritance tax when you inherit the property.
 However, if you decide to sell the ranch in 10 years, you will need to pay capital gains taxes on the income you have earned from the sale of the property.

 Federal Estate Taxes

 As of this writing, there is a $10 million exemption for federal estate taxes.
 This exemption is indexed to inflation and is currently $11,700,000.
-Only people who passed away with an estate more significant than this amount will need to pay federal estate taxes.
+Only people who passed away with an estate over this amount will need to pay federal estate taxes.
 Approximately two out of every 1,000 people who passed away will be subject to this federal estate tax.

 When a California resident passes away with an estate valued less than the exemption amount, their estate will not be subject to federal estate taxes.
 There is no California inheritance tax.
 In short, the beneficiaries and heirs will be able to inherit the property free of taxes.
 They will not need to pay an income tax on the property, either, because property inherited from someone else is not considered ordinary income.
 The only exception to this general rule involves retirement accounts.
 When one person inherits a retirement account, they will be subject to income taxes as they withdraw the assets from the account.